jakeruleaux-zz/roman-/README.md

 ## Specs

+* _The Program issues a warning when input cannot be converted into a roman numerals
+Input: "q", 0, .098
+Output: NaN_
 * _The program recognizes a number 1- 10 and converts it into roman numerals
 Input: 8
 Output: VIII _